api_server = "<server>"

 andserver

-details to authenticate to the OpenShift cluster by using the CodeFlare SDK.You can find your token and server details as follows:
+details to authenticate to the OpenShift cluster by using the CodeFlare SDK.For information about how to find the server and token details, see Using the cluster server and token to authenticate.

 -